digulla/PyMavenRunner/README.md

 TODO
 ====

+- Allow to change order of custom patterns by drag&drop
 - Hide successful test output
 - Save memory.
 Either dump successful tests to disk and load them on demand or just keep pointers in the log file and render the section on demand
 - Mark the message line of a Java stack trace as an error